Lab 10: Microsoft Sentinel

 • Task 6: Invoke an incident and review the associated actions.

-Task 1: On-board Azure Sentinel
+Task 1: On-board Microsoft Sentinel

 In this task, you will on-board Microsoft Sentinel and connect the Log Analytics workspace.